 Your concern is understandable.
 In the past, news reports have focused on potentially deadly counterfeit medications.
 But that doesn’t mean you need to rule out overseas pharmacies altogether.

 There are ways to get the straight information about overseas pharmacies and their products before you order.
 For starters, check out PharmacyChecker.com, which vets overseas pharmacies for legitimacy.

 “There are plenty of safe, international pharmacies.
-To conflate them with dangerous, drug-selling sites is just wrong,” said Tod Cooperman, M.D., who heads PharmacyChecker.com, which vets overseas pharmacies for legitimacy.
+To conflate them with dangerous, drug-selling sites is just wrong,” says Dr. Tod Cooperman, CEO and co-founder of PharmacyChecker.com.